hk994512/ClearSkin-AI/README.md

 ## 👥 Team

-This project was developed as a Final Year Project by a team of [N] students:
+This project was developed as a Final Year Project by a team of 2 students:
 Muhammad Ameer Hamza — Flutter App Developer(Backend: FastApi)